Emma Jeffcoat

-Emma Jeffcoat is an Australian triathlete.
+Emma Jeffcoat (born 2 December 1994) is an Australian triathlete.

 Career

 Emma Jeffcoat competed in the German Triathlon-Bundesliga for the TV LemgoTV Lemgo club.

-In March 2016 she became a champion of the U23-Oceania triathlon and second-class Oceania champion in the elite class.
+In March 2016, she became a champion of the U23-Oceania triathlon and second-class Oceania champion in the elite class.
 She won ITU Triathlon World Cup events in Mooloolaba and Chengdu in 2018 and Tiszaujvaros in 2019, and was part of a relay team that won in Abu Dhabi in 2019.
 She placed 26th in the women's triathlon and 9th in the relay at the 2021 Olympics.

-In 2020 she was hit by a car and broke her collarbone.
-She worked as a nurse during the some of the COVID-19 pandemic.
+In 2020, she was hit by a car and broke her collarbone.
+She worked as a nurse during some of the COVID-19 pandemic.
 She then competed in the Women's and mixed relay triathlon events at the 2020 Tokyo Olympics in 2021.

+In July 2025, he was a member of the Australian team which won the gold medal at the World Triathlon Mixed Relay Championships in Hamburg, alongside Sophie Linn, Matt Hauser and Luke Willian.